 - Lead segmentation

 - Built-in calling

 Bitrix24 CRM has a free online lead management system.
-It has no limits on leads or contacts, and it has great storage, even when using its free version.
-Bitrix24 also offers you fully customizable leads and great free features, such as email marketing and templates, video conferencing, and phone-call recording.
+It has no limits on leads or contacts and great storage, even when using its free version.
+Bitrix24 also offers you fully customizable leads and great free features like email marketing and templates, video conferencing, and phone-call recording.

 Here are some of the best Bitrix24 lead management features:

 - Unlimited records

 - Custom reports

 - Sales funnel

 - Mobile CRM app for iOS and Android

 Proper lead management is key to the success of your sales pipeline.
 You can keep your pipeline healthy and effective by properly scoring your leads, communicating with your sales team, and applying your learnings to improve your lead management system.